ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/connectivity.md

 Mbed OS's baseline memory footprint, without Pelion connectivity, is 2.8 KB RAM and 8.2 KB flash.
 When you add connectivity and full functionality, the footprint grows:

 - For **Device Management Client Lite**, the smaller of the two connectivity libraries: A total of 20 KB RAM, 210 KB flash.
-This includes not just Ethernet connectivity, but also startup and runtime demands, the size of Client Lite itself and additional drivers.
+This includes not just Ethernet connectivity, but also startup and runtime demands, the size of Client Lite itself, and additional drivers.
 Client Lite is currently available only to certain customer account types.
 - For **Device Management Client**: A total of 137 KB RAM, 330 KB flash.
 This adds FileSystem and the full Client to the functionality.

 These two connectivity libraries give you the choice of a range of devices.
 Mbed OS with Client Lite can work on devices with only 64 KB RAM and 256 KB flash.
 Mbed OS with the full Client fits comfortably on devices with 128 KB RAM and 1024 KB flash.